Bjørn Rørholt

 Bjørn Arnold Rørholt DSO (27 August 1919 – 3 May 1993) was a Norwegian engineer, military officer, Secret Intelligence Service agent and resistance member during World War II.

 Early life

-Rørholt was born in Aker as the son of military officer Arnold Rørholt (1884–1961) and his wife Luise Fredrikke Lund (1891–1965).
+Rørholt was born in Aker Municipality as the son of military officer Arnold Rørholt (1884–1961) and his wife Luise Fredrikke Lund (1891–1965).
 He was a first cousin of Vera Henriksen and a great-grandson of Friedrich Roscher.

 Rørholt finished his secondary education in 1937, and enrolled at the Norwegian Institute of Technology in 1939.
-After a short time he was drafted for compulsory military service.
+After a short time, he was drafted for compulsory military service.
 Not long after, when the Norwegian Military Academy opened for an extra influx of recruits, Rørholt enrolled there.